Michael Paycer - Astronomy

 Polaris / The North Star

-A triple-star system sitting almost exactly over Earth’s North Pole — used for navigation for centuries, and destined to be replaced by Vega as Earth’s axis slowly precesses.
+A triple-star system sitting almost exactly over Earth’s North Pole — used for navigation for centuries — and destined to lose the title as Earth’s axis slowly precesses, with Vega taking over in about 12,000 years.

 Pale Blue Dot